Command-Line Interface

 Exit code: 0 (success)

-If the file is valid, the command exits with status code 0 and produces no output.
+If the file is valid, the command exits with status code 0 and produces no human-readable output (aside from optional JSON; see below).

 Validation Errors

-When validation fails, ys outputs error messages to stderr:
+When validation fails, ys prints plain-text errors to stderr by default:

 ys -f tests/fixtures/schema.yaml tests/fixtures/invalid.yaml